-Slow Cooking School, Possibly My Best Day Ever!
+Slow Cooking School in Umbria, Possibly My Best Day Ever!

 By Ron Elledge

 It’s a beautiful day in the Italian hill-country as we approach our arrival destination of Il Fontanaro Farms.
 At 9:00 am sharp, and as promised, Giovanni is waiting at the front gate.